Solving the cohomological equation for locally hamiltonian flows, part II -- global obstructions: Introduction

 \subsection{A new family of invariant distributions via extended correction operators}

-In \cite{Fr-Ki2}, the authors defined two families of invariant distributions $\mathfrak{C}^k_{\sigma,l}$ and $\mathfrak{d}^k_{\sigma,j}$ inspired by local analysis of higher order derivatives $\varphi_f$ around ends of intervals exchanged by $T$.
-In the current paper, we introduce a new family $\mathfrak{f}_{\bar{t}}$, $\bar{t}\in\mathscr{TF}^*$ of invariant distributions over IETs and transport them to the level of the surface $M$ by composing with the operator $f\mapsto \varphi_f$.
-The resulting distributions $\mathfrak{F}_{\bar{t}}$, $\bar{t}\in\mathscr{TF}^*$ generalize (emulate) the notion of Forni's invariant distributions (associated with Lyapunov exponents of Kontsevitch-Zorich cocycle), but the method of construction is completely different from the original.
+In \cite{Fr-Ki2}, the authors defined two families of invariant distributions, $\mathfrak{C}^k_{\sigma,l}$ and $\mathfrak{d}^k_{\sigma,j}$, inspired by local analysis of higher order derivatives {of} $\varphi_f$ around {the} ends of intervals exchanged by $T$ {(see also recent developments concerning the deviation of ergodic integrals for locally Hamiltonian flows in the most general setting \cite[Theorem 2.1]{BFT}).
+In the current paper, we introduce a new family $\mathfrak{f}_{\bar{t}}$, $\bar{t}\in\mathscr{TF}^*$, of invariant distributions over IETs and transport them to the level of the surface $M$ by composing with the operator $f\mapsto \varphi_f$.
+The resulting distributions $\mathfrak{F}_{\bar{t}}$, $\bar{t}\in\mathscr{TF}^*$, generalize (emulate) the notion of Forni's invariant distributions (associated with Lyapunov exponents of {the Kontsevich}-Zorich cocycle).
+However, the method of construction is entirely different from the original {one}.

-The invariant distributions $\mathfrak{f}_{\bar{t}}$ over IETs are defined on the space of $C^{n+\pag}$-function (if $\mathfrak{o}(\bar{t})<n-a$).
-In \cite{Fr-Ki}, the authors constructed invariant distributions, for $n=0$, using correction through piecewise constant functions.
-They constructed so-called correction operators $\mathfrak{h}_j$, $1\leq j\leq g$ but the construction was limited to the unstable subspace (corresponding to positive Lyapunov exponents) of the Kontsevich-Zorich cocycle.
-The original idea of correcting smooth functions was introduced by Marmi-Moussa-Yoccoz in \cite{Ma-Mo-Yo} and then developed in \cite{Fr-Ul} and \cite{Fr-Ki}.
+The invariant distributions $\mathfrak{f}_{\bar{t}}$ over IETs are defined on the space $C^{n+\pag}(\sqcup_{\alpha \in \mathcal{A}} I_\alpha)$ (if $\mathfrak{o}(\bar{t})<n-a$).
+In \cite{Fr-Ki}, the authors constructed invariant distributions for $n=0$, using correction through piecewise constant functions.
+We constructed so-called {\emph{correction operators}} $\mathfrak{h}_j$, $1\leq j\leq g$, but the construction was limited to the unstable subspace (corresponding to positive Lyapunov exponents) of the Kontsevich-Zorich cocycle.
+The original idea of correcting smooth functions was introduced by Marmi-Moussa-Yoccoz in \cite{Ma-Mo-Yo} and then developed in \cite{Fr-Ul} and \cite{Fr-Ki}. }